momo1123/Module_9_challenge-Professional-README-Generator/README.md

 ## USAGE
-Usefull information.....
+Use at your own discretion?

 ## CONTRIBUTION RULES
 This is a public project, if you need to contribute please see Questions section.

 ## TESTING INSTRUCTIONS
-You can test my application using the already built code.
+You can test my application using the already built code. (you can trust me ;) )

 ## LICENSE
-Apache 2.0 License
+The MIT License

 ## QUESTIONS